 It is essential to call 911 straight away if someone collapses, has a seizure, becomes unconscious, or has trouble breathing.

 All NSAIDs share similar side effects and risks and seem to be almost equally effective in treating pain.
-According to an older, 2006 study on NSAIDs and osteoarthritis, there was little measurable difference in the efficacy of different NSAIDs in treating people with this condition.
+According to an older,

 However, there are some important differences between Aleve, Tylenol, and Advil, particularly regarding how long they work for and who can take them safely.
 The following table displays information from the Hospital for Special Surgery: